leafmanDHunter/plus27/README.md

 - php artisan key:generate
 - npm install
 - npm run dev
+- register as new user
+- Add book

 ## Question #2: Briefly explain the meaning of CORS and how it relates to web development